That-One-Nerd/betterlights/README.md

 Some helper methods have been defined for you, namely the `colorLerp(Color, Color, float)` which will interpolate between colors.

 An optional fourth gamma parameter is accepted.
 An ideal gamma value makes interpolated colors more vibrant.
 On displays (in simulation) a gamma value of 2.2 is recommended, while on LED strips it is typically closer to 1.
-See [this video](https://youtu.be/LKnqECcg6Gw) for more information about why it matters.
+See [this short video](https://youtu.be/LKnqECcg6Gw) for more information about why it matters.